-Devon Battery Creek Ravine Hike is a 3.2 mile moderately trafficked loop trail located near Devon, AB that features beautiful wild flowers and is rated as moderate.
+Devon Battery Creek Ravine Hike is a 3.2 mile moderately trafficked loop trail located near Devon, Alberta, Canada that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail.